-Based on your disease, treatment, and other factors, your doctor will tell you how often you should test your blood sugar.
+Your doctor will tell you how often you should test yours based on your disease, treatment, and other things.
 If he tells you to check first thing in the morning, put your glucose monitor on your nightstand to remind you.

 When you wake up, your blood sugar should be somewhere between 80 mg/dL and 130 mg/dL.
 Within an hour or two after you start a meal, your target should be less than 180 mg/dL.

-Does your doctor say you should check your blood sugar?
+Does your doctor say you should check your blood sugar when you work out?
 Make a reminder for yourself.
 To figure out how exercise affects your levels, test before and after you work out.
 These checks can make it easier to avoid dangerous drops.

-If you’re always on the go and don’t eat at regular times, let your doctor know.
+Let your doctor know if you’re always on the go and you don’t eat at regular times.
 She may recommend rapid-acting insulin or an insulin pump that delivers fast-acting insulin.
 It typically starts to affect your blood sugar within 5 to 15 minutes.
 It could make things easier.
 You can take this kind of insulin just before you eat.
 Or you can adjust the pump before meals or exercise.

 Print the American Diabetes Association's list of 10 super foods.
 These foods have a low glycemic index, meaning they're less likely to affect your blood sugar than bread or other foods.
 Post the list on your refrigerator so you see it when you make your grocery list, plan meals, or look in the fridge for something to eat.